Tresanne/Final-Project---Scheduler-for-Studying-effectively/SCHEDULEME.rst

 [Inputing Schedule]

     Given that I input my life and work schedule, I would like the program to hold a record of the time and hours that are taken up during that day.
+The program would take a snapshot of my schedule and hold that data.

 [Calculating hours]

     Given that the scheduler has my work and life schedule, I would like it to calculate the amount of hours I have free to study for that particular day.
+After counting the hours that is taken up by my daily activities, the prgram will calculate how much hours I have free.
+This free time would be study time.

 [Calculating Study Time]
     Given that I inputed my schedule and the calculated study time for the week is less than 20 hours, an alarm should go off